zer0cache/matic-docs/docs/validate/mainnet/validator-knowledge-base.md

 **22. Can I run multiple Validators using the same signer key?**

 No. You cannot.
-Matic's architecture currently does not allow Validators running multiple validator nodes using the same signer key.
+Polygon's architecture currently does not allow Validators running multiple validator nodes using the same signer key.

 **23. Is there a way to run a light node with bor? or only full node is available?**